 People believed that the sacred tour of this holy place opens up doorways to “moksha” or heaven.
-Lord Shiva is the God who known as the protector and the destroyer.
+Lord Shiva is the God who is known as the protector and the destroyer.

 Inside Structure of Kedarnath Temple

-The massive stone slabs used in the formation of Kedarnath Temple around a thousand years ago.
+The massive stone slabs were used in the formation of the Kedarnath Temple around a thousand years ago.
 And these slabs stand on a raised rectangular platform.
 It covers an area of approximately 3 square kilometers.
 Kedarnath Temple survived in flood because of these stone slabs.

 Read More: History of Kedarnath Temple